Chart Color Schemes

 An assessment of population growth drivers in Darra - Sumner reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Darra-Sumner's population is around 5,311 as of November 2025.
-This reflects an increase of 612 people (13.0%) since the 2021 Census, which reported a population of 4,699 people.
-The change was inferred from the estimated resident population of 5,012 from the ABS as of June 2024 and an additional 151 validated new addresses since the Census date.
-This level of population equates to a density ratio of 711 persons per square kilometer.
-Darra-Sumner's growth exceeded the national average (8.9%) since the 2021 census, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 67.2% of overall population gains during recent periods.
+This reflects an increase of 612 people since the 2021 Census, which reported a population of 4,699 people.
+The change was inferred from the estimated resident population of 5,012 in June 2024 and an additional 151 validated new addresses since the Census date.
+This level of population equates to a density ratio of 711 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Darra-Sumner's growth of 13.0% since the 2021 census exceeded the national average (8.9%), marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 67.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied for each age cohort.
-Considering projected demographic shifts, a population increase of just below the median is expected by 2041, with Darra-Sumner growing by 525 persons and recording a gain of 4.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, a population increase of just below the median is expected by 2041, with Darra-Sumner expected to grow by 525 persons, reflecting a gain of 4.3% in total over the 17 years.

 Frequently Asked Questions - Population